 The uses of RMap in connection with the AOR viewer are threefold:

 2.1 Exporting and sharing research findings

 Users have the possibility to export their research findings from the AOR digital research environment as a simple HTML file and as a linked data graph generated by RMap.
 As such, the HTML file and the linked data graph are different visualizations of a similar research finding.
-Whereas the former has the advantage of simplicity, the latter, although more complex and hence more difficult to read.
-Still, the linked data graphs generated by RMap have distinct advantages:
+Whereas the former has the advantage of simplicity, the linked data graphs generated by RMap, although more complex and hence more difficult to read, have distinct advantages:

 1) Whereas HTML files only exist on a user’s hard drive (that is, until the moment the user decides to upload it and make it publicly available, RMap DiSCOs have persistent URIs, are publicly available, and can be linked to one’s ORCID (a persistent identifier for individual researchers), thus making it possible to share research.

-2) RMap DiSCOs create persistent links between the various parts of one particular research finding, but also maintain links between shared aspects of different research findings (i.e. links are established not only within individual DiSCOs, but also across).
+2) RMap DiSCOs create persistent links between the various parts of one particular research finding but also maintain links between shared aspects of different research findings (i.e. links are established not only within individual DiSCOs, but also across them).

-3) By virtue of being publicly available and the existence of links across DiSCOs, these linked data graphs are powerful tools for doing original research.
+3) By virtue of being publicly available and having links across DiSCOs, these linked data graphs are powerful tools for doing original research.